lumue/getdown/doc/youtube-dl doc/youtube-dl.md

  For extraction to work youtube-dl relies on metadata your extractor extracts and provides to youtube-dl expressed by information dictionary (https://github.com/rg3/youtube-dl/blob/masâ ter/youtube\_dl/extractor/common.py\#L75-L257) or simply info dict.
 Only the following meta fields in info dict are considered mandatory for successful extraction process by youtube-dl:

-Â· id (media identifier)
+Â· handle (media identifier)

 Â· title (media title)

 Â· url (media download URL) or formats

 In fact only the last option is technically mandatory (i.e. if you can’t figure out the download location of the media the extraction does not make any sense).
-But by convention youtube-dl also treats id and title to be mandatory.
+But by convention youtube-dl also treats handle and title to be mandatory.
 Thus aforementioned metafields are the critical data the extraction does not make any sense without and if any of them fail to be extracted then extractor is conâ sidered completely broken.

 Any field (https://github.com/rg3/youtube-dl/blob/master/youtube\_dl/extractor/common.py\#L149-L257) apart from the aforementioned ones are considered optional.
 That means that extraction should be